Ayahuasca EN

 There is often a common thread between a past life and the current one.
 You may encounter situations now that evoke certain behavior, fears, anger, or sadness, but you may not understand their connection.

-Experiencing a past life —alongside the processing—can be accompanied by recognition, profound insights or a message.
+Experiencing a past life may lead to recognition, deep insights or a meaningful message.

 In a state of surrender and connection with oneself, spiritual experiences can occur during an Ayahuasca ceremony.
 These experiences vary from person to person and depend on one’s personal and spiritual development.
 Sometimes these experiences manifest themselves already in one ceremony, while for others it only takes place after several ceremonies.